texastribune/tx_salaries/ERRORS.md

 Having problems?
 ----------------

-Here's a running list of common &amp; uncommon errors to help you build transformers.
+Here's a running list of common and uncommon errors to help you build transformers.

 ERROR: AttributeError